 - Serious lower abdominal pain

 Should any of these symptoms arise or if you suspect you may have a STD, it is very important to get tested.
-Even if you have no symptoms as is sometimes the case of those with Gonorrhea but are sexually active, you should be getting tested regularly so you do not unknowingly spread the disease.
+Even if you have no symptoms, you should be getting tested regularly so you do not unknowingly spread the disease.
 You can make an appointment with your primary care physician or see an urgent care in order to be tested and receive treatment.

 Read more of our Gonorrhea Series: